10 April 2019

-Venue: Room 313, School of Law, Queen Mary, University of London, Mile End Road, E1 4NS London
+Venue: Room 313, Queen Mary School of Law, Mile End Road, E1 4NS

-This book investigates law's interaction with practical reasons.
-What difference can legal requirements -e.g. traffic rules, tax laws, or work safety regulations- make to normative reasons relevant to our action?
+This book investigates laws interaction with practical reasons.
+What difference can legal requirements - be they traffic rules, tax laws, work safety regulations, or others - make to normative reasons relevant to our action?
 Do they give reasons for action that should be weighed among all other reasons?
 Or can they, instead, exclude and take the place of some other reasons?
-The book critically examines some of the existing answers and puts forward an alternative understanding of law's interaction with practical reasons.
+The book critically examines some of the existing answers and puts forward an alternative account of the relation between law and practical reasons.

 Noam Gur is a lecturer in law at Queen Mary University of London.
 He specializes in jurisprudence and legal theory, and has further research interests in political theory and in tort law.
 He previously held a post-doctoral position at the University of Oxford, where he also earned his doctorate and master's degrees in law.
 He obtained his first degree in law from the Hebrew University of Jerusalem, after which he clerked at the Supreme Court of Israel and worked as a lawyer in a private firm.